ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the proof would demonstrate that `N-1` were `0` and the other was `1`.

 It is important to recognize that "validity" is distinct from "correctness".
-For instance, the user might have spent 30s on a task but the client might report 60s.
-This is a problem with any measurement system and DAP does not attempt to address it; it merely ensures that the data is within acceptable limits, so the client could not report 10^6s or -20s.
+For instance, the user might have spent 30s on a task but the Client might report 60s.
+This is a problem with any measurement system and DAP does not attempt to address it; it merely ensures that the data is within acceptable limits, so the Client could not report 10^6s or -20s.

 # Message Transport